Software-Improvement-Group/sigridci/docs/reference/aq-json-export-format.md

 and sometimes used to describe the entire product.
 In the context of this JSON file the root system element simply refers to the scope at which the analysis was performed, regardless of whether this describes a single repository or a multi-repo system.

+Files in the root of a component are grouped into a "virtual component", since this allows for better readability in Architecture Quality compared to depicting every single file individually.
+These virtual components have `{path}$Files` as their full name, and `Files` as their short name.
+The same logic is applied to files that exist in the root of the component.

 ### Dependency types